feathr-ai/feathr/docs/how-to-guides/streaming-source-ingestion.md

                             )
 ```

+You may need to produce data and send them into Kafka as this data source in advance.
+Please check [Kafka data source producer](../samples/kafka_producer.py) as a reference.
+Also you should keep this producer running which means there are data stream keep coming into Kafka while calling the 'materialize_features' below.

 ## Define feature definition with the Kafka source

 You can then define features.
 They are mostly the same with the [regular feature definition](../concepts/feature-definition.md).